-The marriage of peanut butter and chocolate is just a match made in heaven as far as I’m concerned… so when it’s peanut butter and oreo, it’s off the charts in my books!
+The marriage of peanut butter and chocolate is just a match made in heaven as far as I’m concerned.
+Peanut Butter Banana Refrigerator Pie, Peanut Butter Fudge, Peanut Butter Brownies… I could go on forever.
+So when it’s peanut butter and oreo, it’s off the charts in my books!
 This Peanut Butter Oreo Icebox Cake is a very simple recipe that comes together in just 20 minutes and no baking is required!

 The result is an unbelievably rich and decadent dessert that tastes like you spent all day in the kitchen!
 This is a perfect dessert for summer!
-When it’s really hot outside there is no need to slave away over a hot stove, so this no bake icebox cake recipe really makes a hot day easier!
+When it’s really hot outside there is no need to work over a hot stove, so this no-bake icebox cake recipe really makes a hot day easier!

 Items you’ll need for this recipe